|Nutrition Facts (per serving)|

 This recipe for Lithuanian poppy seed cookies, or aguonu sausainiukai, are dropped cookies that can be dusted with confectioners' sugar or left plain.

 Poppy seeds are omnipresent in Lithuanian cuisine and appear in everything from savory foods and noodles to desserts.

 - 2 tablespoons sour cream, room temperature

 - 1 pinch salt

-- 1 cup flour (all-purpose)
+- 1 cup all-purpose flour

-- Optional: sugar (confectioners')
+- Optional: confectioners sugar

-- In a large bowl, combine 1 (12.5-ounce) can poppy seed filling and 3 large room-temperature eggs.
+In a large bowl, combine 1 (12.5-ounce) can poppy seed filling and 3 large room-temperature eggs.

-- Bake until cookies are golden brown, about 20 to 25 minutes.
-Cool cookies on pan.
-Dust with confectioners' sugar, if desired.
-Store in an airtight container.
+Bake until cookies are golden brown, about 20 to 25 minutes.
+Cool cookies on the baking sheets..

 Poppy Seeds in Eastern Europe